primiano/perfetto-docs/docs/analysis/metrics.md

 ### Step 2

-Let's write the SQL to generate the table of the top 5 processes ordered by the sum of the CPU time they ran for and the number of threads which were associated with the process.
-The following SQL should be to a file called `top_five_processes.sql` in your workspace:
+Next, write the SQL to generate the table of the top 5 processes ordered by the sum of the CPU time they ran for and the number of threads which were associated with the process.

+The following SQL should added to a file called `top_five_processes.sql` in tge workspace:

 ```sql
 CREATE VIEW top_five_processes_by_cpu